rafi-d-z/MusclMate/README.md

 # For Students
 If you are a student in the class you can create a new repository using this template.
 Once you've created a repository of your own replace the content of this file with the description or you project idea.

+## Workout Planner (project idea)
+A workout planner webpage that has a database of exercises categorized by muscle group.
+Webpage will have a feature that will allow you to create a workout plan by adding exercises featured in the database.
+The database will have a description of how to perform the exercise as well as a video demonstration.
+Exercises also have tags that may categorize it further into groups such as 'compound lifts' or 'explosiveness'.
+There will be public workouts posted by other users for everyone to incorporate into their own routine.